djmassive/jquery-cookieww/README.md

+A free and lightweight solution to the EU Cookie Law.
+Requires jQuery

 Cookie Warning Window - version 1.2
 Cookie Warning Window is jQuery plugin that give's u responsive popup message for Your website.
 This plugins includes jQuery Cookie Plugin v2.1.4 by Klaus Hartl & Fagner Brack (https://github.com/js-cookie/js-cookie)